PFAS-Containing Firefighting Foam

 - paint manufacture, storage and handling;

 - chemical manufacture, storage and handling; and

 - Is it possible for sampling and analysis to keep up with changes in formulations?

 It is possible with current technology to randomly sample and analyze product formulations from major distributors of firefighting foams.
-If any PFAS are intentionally used in a foam formulation they are typically present in levels that are easy for certified laboratories to detect.
-Most instrumentation can identify PFAS on the ppt level and there are rapid screening techniques becoming available that will allow even more widespread analyses in coming years.
+If any PFAS are intentionally used in a foam formulation, they are typically present in levels that are easy for certified laboratories to detect.
+Most instrumentation can identify PFAS on the ppt level, and rapid screening techniques are becoming available that will allow even more widespread analyses in coming years.

 - Is the FAA instructing airports to use PFAS foams until 2020?

 Fluorinated foams are required at FAA airports until October 2021 as a result of the FAA Reauthorization Act of 2018 (HR302); the FAA has been directed to stop requiring the use of fluorinated foam no later than October 2024.
 Fluorinated foams may still be used for emergencies and also for testing equipment in Wisconsin.
 By state law, intentionally added PFAS-containing foam may not be used in Wisconsin for training purposes as of September 1, 2020.
 Compliance with both FAA and Wisconsin regulations is possible because FAA does not require the use of fluorinated foams for training purposes.
 We recommend seeking any clarifications or verifications on this topic at FAA.gov.

 - What is the process for removing class B foam from engines and decontaminating the tank?